Everything You Ever Wanted to Know About Sets… But Were Afraid to Ask

 Some infusion sets have a matching housing assembly which automatically inserts the infusion set – just load the spring and press a button, and the serter will do the rest.
 Other infusion sets are inserted manually.
 Which type is best depends largely on preference.

-Some people prefer not to see the introducer needle/metal cannula.
+Serters may make for a more comfortable insertion, as the needle goes in and out of the skin very quickly, at the ideal depth.
+Serters are also a plus if you/your child prefers not to see the introducer needle/metal cannula.
 If it is a deal-breaker for you to have automatic insertion for this reason, you may want to narrow your research to those sets which have this option (either as a pre-constructed, disposable inserter, or as a re-usable inserter into which you load each disposable infusion set).
-Infusion sets that come with a disposable inserter standardizes and simplifies insertion, so may be a good choice for when your child is learning to insert their own infusion sets as you hand over diabetes care tasks.
+Infusion sets that come with a serter may be a good choice for when your child is learning to insert their own infusion sets as you hand over diabetes care tasks.

-Medtronic pumps uses a proprietary infusion set connector that was specifically designed to work with their own pump reservoir.
-If your child’s pump uses this type of connector, your choices of infusions sets are limited to those manufactured by Medtronic.
+Many insulin pumps are now using proprietary infusion set connectors specifically designed to work with (and only with) their own pump reservoir.
+Medtronic Minimed pumps as well as the Tandem t:slim have proprietary connectors, which means the pumpers choices of infusions sets are limited to those offered by their pump company.
 This is not typically a problem, as they offer a wide-range of infusion sets with a choice on the above features.
 However, it could become problematic if you need to explore alternate manufacturers because of an allergy, for example.

-There is also a range of options regarding colour (pink, blue, grey, for example), one-handed insertion/disconnection, reversibility of the connector, and protection of the introducer needle after insertion.
+There is also a range of options regarding one-handed insertion/disconnection, protection of the introducer needle after insertion, and reversibility of the connector (Orbit infusion sets rotate 360 degrees, so you can change the orientation of the tubing as needed).
+Some are even available in different colours (pink, blue, grey, clear for example).
 For more on these options and others, your best bet is to talk to your diabetes educator or an online diabetes supplier that carries pump supplies.

 The above information was reviewed for content accuracy by clinical staff of the Alberta Children’s Hospital Diabetes Clinic.